 The BBF access network is able to support 3GPP-based access authentication and forward EAP messages between the UE and EPC..

 Triggered by the access authentication and/or local IP address assignment, the BPCF initiates establishment of the S9* session with the PCRF.
+This assumes that the BBF Access becomes aware of the 3GPP UE attaching.

+BPCF support for PCRF- initiated establishment of S9* session.

 Editor’s note: Also scenarios where 3GPP-based access authentication is not supported needs to be studied.
 The BPCF-initiated S9* session for such scenarios will be considered.

-5.2.2.2 Procedures for the case when WLAN is being used and traffic is routed back to the EPC with S2b
+5.2.2.2 Procedures for the case when WLAN is being used and traffic is routed back to the EPC with S2b and BPCF-initiated S9* session establishment

 5.2.2.2.1 Initial Attach with PMIPv6 on S2b